JanKrzemien/flask_api/README.md

 # dependencies
-Flask==3.0.2
-flask_sqlalchemy==3.1.1
-SQLAlchemy==2.0.27
+dependencies are listed in requirements.txt file, that is hopefuly up to date.

 # running application
-create and activate virtualenv. install dependencies. run app.py file.
+create and activate virtualenv install dependencies from requirements.txt file run project with command 'flask --app flaskr run'